wp-plugins/threewp-broadcast/readme.txt

 10. Admin: Settings for logging to Activity Monitor

 == Frequently Asked Questions ==

+= Is php v5.4 really necessary? =

+Yes, if you expect me to write neat, maintainable, legible code.

+If you use v5.3 then use the last plugin that works with that version: v1.18.
+The download link is on the main page.

 = Why can I not see the Broadcast meta box? =